 Where to Buy Copper Matte Raku Pottery

-There is a phenomenal art brand called Raqquu, that makes and sells very beautiful copper matte pieces.
+There is a phenomenal art brand called Raaquu, that makes and sells very beautiful copper matte pieces.
 You can take a look at some of their pieces for sale here.

-This lovely vase below was made by the artists at Raqquu.
+This lovely vase below was made by the artists at Raaquu.